Large Foreign Media

 “It is hard to expect media will improve production due to limited financial opportunities, caused by financial instability”, it was added.

 According to Montenegrin Media Trade Union report from December 2021, there are 88 media companies registered in the Central Register of Business Entities (CRPS) with around 1,000 employees.
-Media Trade Union said that half of registered media had profit during the 2020. while 40 percent were loss-making.
+The Media Trade Union said that only half of registered media made profits in 2020, while 40 percent were loss-making.

 Hard to increase in-house production without state funds